F1: Max Verstappen wins fourth straight title – DW – 11/24/2024

 Rougher ride this season

 While his last two titles have been relatively straightforward, the 2024 season has been more mixed for Verstappen.
-While he opened up with seven wins out of 10, a mid-season slump saw him go 10 Grand Prix races without a win.
+He opened up with seven wins out of 10 but a mid-season slump saw him go 10 Grand Prix races without a win.

 "It was a very challenging season and I had to be calm.
 I think this season taught me a lot of lessons and we handled it well as a team, so that of course makes it a very special and beautiful season," he said.